 Rock Climb at Snow Summit

 Kids can scale new heights on the 30-foot rock climbing wall at Snow Summit’s Base Camp.
 Once they’re helmeted and harnessed, kids can test their strength, determination, and fear of heights as they ascend easy or challenging routes to the top of the rock tower.
 Buy a ticket for a onetime climb or an Adventure Pass for all-day climbing.
 The Base Camp’s new Summit

 Kids Center, meanwhile, has become the new nerve centre for families visiting the resort.
-The new 3,000-square-foot learning center offers streamlined access to rentals, tickets, and kid lessons.
+The new 3,000-square-foot learning centre offers streamlined access to rentals, tickets, and kid lessons.

 Snow-covered peaks in winter, gushing waterfalls in spring, wild flower meadows and glistening lakes in the summer, vibrant colours in the autumn, this is a land of dramatic and wild beauty.
 World class mountain resorts circling turquoise blue water, both Lake Tahoe and Mammoth Lakes cater to all, with scenic ski trails in winter and trails and views in summer.

 Yosemite Valley…is always a sunrise, a glitter of green and gold and wonder in a vast edifice of stone and space.” - photographer Ansel Adams

 Yosemite National Park, a World Heritage Site, is here, about three-and-a-half hours east of San Francisco.
 Whether you hike a mountain, ski the steeps or lounge in a hot tub beneath a canopy of stars, you will find your perfect getaway.

 Granite monoliths, waterfalls, alpine meadows—it’s no secret that Yosemite delivery some seriously big wow moments.
 But what is a secret is the bounty of awesome things you can see and do on your...